Adventure Team Challenge Washington D.C.

-Participating in the 2016 Adventure Team Challenge Washington DC is free of charge for all qualified pre-teens and teenagers with disabilities.
-Participants will register through Best Buddies Capital Region prior to the day of the event.
-Parents will also complete the 2016 Dralla Foundation Adventure Team Challenge D.C.
-Participant Waiver Form and bring it to check-in at Carderock on Saturday morning.
+Participating in the 2016 Adventure Team Challenge Washington DC was free of charge for all qualified teens and young adults with disabilities.
+Participants registered through Best Buddies Capital Region prior to the event.
+Parents also completed the 2016 Dralla Foundation Adventure Team Challenge D.C.
+Participant Waiver Form and brought it to check-in at Carderock on Saturday morning.

-Each participant of the Challenge will receive a complimentary lunch courtesy of SUBWAY of the Walter Reed National Military Medical Center.
-The Challenge also provides water and snacks, and an official 2016 event t-shirt for all participants.
+Each participant of the Challenge received a complimentary lunch courtesy of SUBWAY of the Walter Reed National Military Medical Center.
+The Challenge also provided water and snacks, and an official 2016 event t-shirt for all participants.

-Parents of participants volunteer for the event by contacting our event coordinator.
-Parents also are invited to stay and cheer on the teams as they complete the stages.
+Parents of participants volunteered for the event by contacting our event coordinator.
+Parents were also invited to stay and cheer on the teams as they completed the stages.

-Participants should come dressed for outdoor physical activities in hot summer weather.
-Summer clothing with good footwear is a must; shorts, t-shirts and a ball cap are fine.
-Be sure to apply sunscreen to the participants to avoid over-exposure in the bright summer sun.
+Participants were asked to come dressed for outdoor physical activities in hot summer weather.
+Summer clothing with good footwear was a must; shorts, t-shirts and a ball cap were also needed.
+Parents were encouraged to apply sunscreen to the participants to avoid over-exposure in the bright summer sun.